 You should avoid taking the vaccine until you have fully recovered from the fever.

 Q6.
 What happens if I get COVID after the first dose of the vaccine?

-You will have to quarantine yourself and commence treatment for 15-20 days and after you have recovered, you still have time for the second dose since there is a gap of 6-8 weeks between two doses.
+You will have to quarantine yourself and commence treatment and after you have recovered, you have to wait for 3 months for the second dose from the day of complete recovery.

 Q7.
 Can cardiac patients take the vaccine?